plblum/jivs/docs/API/Validators/Validation_State.md

     - Validators that ran validation and identified an `IssueFound`, which includes when `severity=Warning`.
     - Added through the `ValueHostsManager.addExternalIssuesFound()` function.
 - `asyncProcessing` - When true, an asynchronous validation process is still running.
+- `group` - The validation group name that was passed into the `validate()` call.
+When undefined, none was used.

 ```ts
 config.onValidationStateChanged = formValidated;